 FM spectroscopy is a sophisticated heterodyne technique used to improve the sensitivity in laser spectroscopy.

 FM spectroscopy records the phase shift imposed on a probe laser by a molecular or atomic line instead of its very weak absorption signal.
-The dispersive nature of the line-shapes acquired by FM spectroscopy with a linear slope and a zero-crossing on resonance makes them ideal to act as a lock signal for frequency stabilization of lasers.
+The dispersive nature of the line-shapes acquired by FM spectroscopy with a linear slope and a zero-crossing on resonance makes them ideal to act as a lock signal for the frequency stabilization of lasers.

 Role of Electro-Optic Modulator in FM Spectroscopy

 The FM signal is generated in the standard Doppler-Free Saturation Absorption Spectroscopy (SAS) with counter-propagating beams through external frequency modulation of the probe laser by an electro-optic modulator, which generates sidebands in the laser spectrum with definite relative phases (+/- 90° relating to the carrier) (Figure 1).
-Beat signals that are detectable by a photodetector are absent as this modulation is a pure phase modulation.
+Beat signals that are detectable by a photodetector are absent as this modulation is pure phase modulation.

 Figure 1.
 An electro-optic modulator is used to frequency modulate the probe laser externally to generate FM-signal in standard Doppler-Free SAS with counter-propagating beams.